liutikas/liutikas.github.io/_posts/2026-02-20-Benchmark-Profile-Trace.md

 ![Perfetto trace](/assets/2026-02-20-trace.png){:width="800px"}

 All of these techniques are very helpful and can often be used in tandem.
-Tracing is often the most overlooked and can be amazing to investigate issues in your production applications.
+Tracing is often the most overlooked and can be amazing for investigating issues in your production applications.